 Another great resource in your school search is the Our Kids parent discussion forum.
 The forum is the ideal venue to discuss Waldorf schools, and other types of private schools, with a large community of parents, school officials, alumni, and education experts.

 Attending open houses is a great way to learn more about a school and what it has to offer.
 For general advice on open house visits, check out our guide on school visits.
-For specific things to look for in Waldorf schools, see our Waldorf school guide.
+You can also read our guide to questions to ask private schools and private school interview questions.

 The cost of Waldorf schools in Toronto is, on average, lower than the cost of other private schools in Toronto.
 It’s also on the lower end of the spectrum of private school tuition in general.